Theft by finding: In fiction

 The concept of theft by finding occasionally appears in fiction.
 An example in popular movies is the 1946 Hollywood film, It's a Wonderful Life, in which the protagonist loses a small fortune to his business opponent, precipitating his attempted suicide.
-It is also featured in an episode of Hey Arnold! episode, whose plot involves three characters who have stumbled upon a paper sack of money in an alley, with focus toward the ethical considerations of keeping it.
+It is also featured in an episode of Hey Arnold!, whose plot involves three characters who have stumbled upon a paper sack of money in an alley, with focus toward the ethical considerations of keeping it.